 The Facts4Life Approach

 Facts4Life is a free health resilience programme that is, as far as we are aware, unique in its approach.
-It is funded by NHS and local government resources (Gloucestershire CCG and Gloucestershire County Council).
-It starts from the premise that is healthy to learn about illness.
+It is currently funded by the NHS (Gloucestershire CCG).
+We start from the premise that is healthy to learn about illness.
 It is from an interest in their own body and knowledge of what happens when we become ill that children will naturally explore strategies for their wellbeing that include nutrition, physical activity and mental health.

 Facts4Life in the Curriculum

-Facts4Life currently offers a programme for children in reception class through to year 6 in the primary curriculum and across Key Stage 3 in the secondary curriculum.
-We are also developing materials that can be used at Key Stage 4 in secondary schools.
+Facts4Life offers a programme for children in Reception class through to Year 6 in the primary curriculum and across Key Stage 3 in the secondary curriculum.

 Secondary Curriculum: The resource covers different aspects of health resilience and includes 9 modules with additional on-line materials focusing specifically upon support for Mental Health.
 The modules can be delivered flexibly within an hour’s PSHE lesson or within tutor time, either across a single year or within a cyclical PSHE curriculum across KS3.
 Themes include chance and choice, personal responsibility and recognition of the range of normality.